- Client Studies OJS3 SPAST: How we managed to optimize OJS Front-end for almost 300% load speed

 After our team did some code analysis, we found out that this is caused by the inefficient query that resided on the OJS source code.
 The query creates duplicate and unnecessary code that retrieves double records from many tables.

-But after a team discussion this can be improved, because after we think of an author role perspective that sends submission to that conference system, it will be good if the author article will be shown without needing to click and find too many pages of it.
+But after a team discussion this can be improved because after we think of an author role perspective that sends submission to that conference system, it will be good if the author’s article will be shown without needing to click and find too many pages of it.
 So our approach is on the user experience level (UX).
 Yes, we need another solution for this.

-Thanks to powerful Hooks utilities by PKP Team, we don’t need to modify OJS source code, instead we create a plugin to fix this problem.
-Using hooks utilities we were replacing some of the default handlers using our own custom handler, with this instead using the default handler to load frontend pages, ojs will load some frontend pages using our custom handler.
-After that we have the control of how to implement the logic to prepare the data for the visitor.
+Thanks to powerful Hooks utilities by PKP Team, we don’t need to modify the OJS source code, instead, we create a plugin to fix this problem.
+Using hooks utilities we were replacing some of the default handlers using our own custom handler, with this instead of using the default handler to load frontend pages, ojs will load some frontend pages using our custom handler.
+After that, we have control of how to implement the logic to prepare the data for the visitor.
 Using an eager loading method to fix N+1 query problems makes the query much more effective than before.
 Then we cache the data to quickly reload the data after the next visitor is coming.

-Microcaching is a technique that utilizes the caching feature in the Nginx server by keeping the page in the short period of time.
-By keeping the page as a static file, it will decrease the proxy process or data query to another app such as running logical instruction to PHP or requesting multiple data / query to MySql server.
+Microcaching is a technique that utilizes the caching feature in the Nginx server by keeping the page for a short period of time.
+By keeping the page as a static file, it will decrease the proxy process or data query to another app such as running logical instructions to PHP or requesting multiple data/queries to the MySql server.

 By using this technique the temporary static file can be used by other visitors so it also decreases the load time for another user.
 To make sure that the content is fresh, we set up the caching period for only a few seconds.

-Currently our client uses the outdated version of OJS which is 3.2.x version.
+Currently, our client uses the outdated version of OJS which is the 3.2.x version.
 On using this version the journal homepage never finishes loading the article.
 Seems like there is more overhead code in the OJS source code on this version.
-First of all we need to upgrade this OJS to the latest version.
+First of all, we need to upgrade this OJS to the latest version.